-Improvements in acute power output have been noted but are much less reliable than longer duration exercise, and beta-alanine does not appear to significantly increase acute power output.
-It may enhance the accrual of power of a period of time secondary to enhanced exercise volume, however
+Improvements in acute power output have been noted but are much less reliable than the effects on longer duration exercise.
+Beta-alanine does not appear to significantly increase acute power output.
+It may however, enhance the accrual of power of a period of time, secondary to enhanced exercise volume.

 In studies using beta-alanine against placebo in conjunction with a fitness routine, beta-alanine at four does of 1.5g over 6 weeks in athletic women failed to be significant better than placebo (dextrose) at increasing VO2 max, although it improved lean mass accrual (increased body mass without influencing fat mass) and trended to increase performance.
 Beta-alanine also failed to improve sprint performance in this study with 4g beta-alanine for a week followed by 6g intake for 3 weeks, but this may have been influenced by the testing protcol (maximal sprints on non-motorized treadmill).